Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Results

 In Fig.~\ref{fig3}(a), we plot the extracted band gap (not the individual order parameters) as a function of FS angle ($\phi^o$) measured with respect to the $k_x=\pi$ axis centering at M$=(\pi,\pi)$ point.
-We see that in the non-superconducting AFM semimetallic state ($\Delta_0^{1,2}=0$, but $S$=finite), gapless Fermi pocket exists in the region of $\phi\sim 22^o-45^o$.
-The corresponding hole-pocket FS is also seen in the ARPES data for the same sample at much above the SC transition temperature $T_c$ [reproduced from Ref.~\onlinecite{LSCO2013} in Fig.~\ref{fig3}(b)].
-In case of a pure $d$-wave SC without any triplet component ($\Delta_0^2=0$ and the other two order parameters are finite), the electronic state is gapped throughout the BZ expect at $\phi=45^o$.
-The non-monotonic nature of the band gap is reproduced in such case and has been observed in ARPES measurements (see, e.g., Ref.~\onlinecite{Tanmoytwogap}).
-However, when the triplet component is turned on, a finite gap opens everywhere as described by $\sqrt{|\Delta_{{\bf k}}^{\rm m}|^2+|\Delta_{{\bf k}}^{\rm SC}|^2}$.
-It is interesting to notice that the odd-parity triplet SC of present form is fully gapped throughout the BZ [see {\it inset} to Fig.~\ref{fig3}(a)], regardless of the topology of the underlying FS and is argued to be topologically non-trivial if time-reversal symmetry is retained,\cite{LFu} which is also applicable in the present case.
+We see that in the non-SC, and AFM metallic state ($\Delta_{10,20}=0$, but magnetization $m$ = finite), gapless Fermi pocket exists in the region of $\phi\sim 22^o-45^o$.
+The corresponding hole-pocket FS is also seen in the ARPES data for the same sample above the SC transition temperature $T_c$ [reproduced from Ref.~\onlinecite{LSCO2013} in Fig.~\ref{fig3}(b)].
+In the case of a pure $d$-wave SC without any PDW component ($\Delta_{20}=0$ and the other two order parameters are finite), the electronic state is gapped throughout the BZ except at $\phi=45^o$.
+The non-monotonic nature of the band gap is reproduced in such a case, and has been observed in ARPES measurements (see, e.g., Ref.~\onlinecite{Tanmoytwogap}).
+However, when the PDW component is turned on, a finite gap opens everywhere as described by $\sqrt{|\Delta_{{\bf k}}^{\rm m}|^2+|\Delta_{{\bf k}}^{\rm SC}|^2}$.
+It is interesting to notice that the odd-parity spin-singlet PDW SC of the present form is fully gapped throughout the BZ [see {\it inset} to Fig.~\ref{fig3}(a)], regardless of the topology of the underlying FS and is argued to be topologically non-trivial if time-reversal symmetry is retained,\cite{LFu} which is also applicable in the present case.
 The obtained gap structure agrees remarkably well with that observed in the ARPES measurement in the same sample as shown in Fig.~\ref{fig3}(b) at low temperatures.

-Finally, we compute the penetration depth for different cases of the competition of the phases under study to verify their existences in the underlying spectrum by using Eq.~\ref{lambda1}.
-It is well known that for a fully gapped superconductor, the inverse squared penetration depth $\lambda^{-2}(T)$ (proportional to the superfluid density) shows exponential $T$-dependence in the low-$T$ region, where nodal $d$-wave SC exhibits a linear-in-$T$ behavior, which sometimes modifies to the $T^2$-dependence due to disorder.
+Finally, we compute the penetration depth for different cases of the competition of the phases under study to verify their existences in the underlying spectrum by using Eq.~\eqref{lambda1}.
+It is well known that for a fully gapped superconductor, the inverse squared penetration depth $\lambda^{-2}(T)$ (proportional to the superfluid density) shows exponential $T$ - dependence in the low - $T$ region, where nodal $d$ - wave SC exhibits a linear-in-$T$ behavior, which sometimes modifies to the $T^2$ - dependence due to disorder.